Monday, March 30, 2026

 Hopeful singles prepare for a marriage partner by visiting small rooms, known as "Pods," that are sectioned off where neither participant can see the other.
 All they have to go on is the voice of the one they're "dating", and the words that are being said to them by the other.
 All to see if there could possibly be a connection of sorts.
 Guided mostly by feelings and blind trust.
 First two mistakes...

-Judge me if you must, but there are times when walking in the undesirable places of this world, causes us to acquire wisdom.
-When we say, "I would never do that," we are actually confirming we are better than the ones who are doing "that".
+Judge me if you must, but there are times when walking in the undesirable places of this world, wisdom grows.
+But, when we say, "I would never do that," we are actually confirming we are better than the ones who are doing "that".
 And...we may be.
-At this time in our lives.
-Better, not because of who they are, but better because we have found truth.
+At that time in our lives.
+Better, not because of who we are, but better because we have found truth.
 Found what gives real peace as we follow our life's journey.
 And it's not in the "try before you buy"...at least not in this instance.

 John Bradford, a 1550's Christian martyr, said this: "There, but by the grace of God, go I." At a time when Mary (Bloody Mary) Tudor ruled England, and many were being put to death, burned at the stake, because of their Protestant faith, John was humbled when seeing so many having to die for what they believed.
 Yet, he too, was eventually martyred.
 We all are no better than the next.
 We've just walked different paths.